howardt12345/MazeWalker/README.md

 # MazeWalker
-A simple 3d maze game I made in Java using JavaFX
+A simple 3d maze game I made in Java using JavaFX.
 Make sure you have the JDK